DataManagementLab/IndexOramCoDesign/README.md

 # IndexOramCoDesign

 This is the repository associated with the corresponding master thesis by Philipp Imperatori.
-Further explanations how tu use this repo can be found in the folders *frontend* and *backend*.
+Further explanations of how to use this repo can be found in the front- and back-end folders.
 The first contains a simulator to run YCSB-like workloads with our design.
-The latter contains the actual design.
+The latter includes the actual design.

 Abstract:
 ```